shallom-dot/flutter-documentation/README.md

 #Stateful Widget.
 #flex enables a widget or the expanded widget to takee twice or thrice amount ofspace than the other.
 #voidCallback

+#Using flutter Packages:
+Flutter packages are open source libraries of code that other people have created and you can incoporate them into your projects with minimal efforts. they make work easier.
+To add a flutter package to your project,
+1) depend on it( by adding a line of code to your dependencies in the pubspec.yaml file)
+2) From the terminal: Run flutter pub get .
+OR From VS Code: Click Get Packages located in right side of the action ribbon at the top of pubspec. yaml